Analyzing Motion Using Graphs[Technology Exercise] Exercises 31–3... | Channels for Pearson+

 1

-First, identify the position function given: s(t) = 200t - 16t².
-This function describes the position of the object over time.
+Step 1: Identify the position function s(t) = t² - 3t + 2.
+This function describes the position of the object along the s-axis over time.

-To find the velocity function v(t), take the first derivative of the position function with respect to time t.
-This gives v(t) = ds/dt = f'(t).
+Step 2: Find the velocity function v(t) by differentiating the position function s(t) with respect to time t.
+This gives v(t) = ds/dt = f'(t) = 2t - 3.

-To find the acceleration function a(t), take the derivative of the velocity function with respect to time t.
-This gives a(t) = dv/dt = f''(t).
+Step 3: Determine the acceleration function a(t) by differentiating the velocity function v(t) with respect to time t.
+This results in a(t) = dv/dt = f''(t) = 2.

-Calculate the second derivative: a(t) = d/dt [200 - 32t] = -32.
-This constant acceleration indicates the object is subject to a constant deceleration due to gravity.
+Step 4: Analyze when the object changes direction by finding when the velocity function v(t) = 0.
+Solve the equation 2t - 3 = 0 to find the critical points.

+Step 5: Comment on the object's behavior: The object changes direction at the time when v(t) = 0.
+Since the acceleration a(t) = 2 is constant and positive, it indicates that the object is accelerating in the positive direction throughout the interval 0 ≤ t ≤ 5.

 Verified video answer for a similar problem: